Code-Institute-Submissions/Match-The-Spartans/README.md

 1. As a player I have played numerous memory matching games so I want this one to be different than the typical boring deck of cards.
 2. As a player I want a unique theme and design than most memory games, maybe a historical theme would be suitable for a game like this.
 3. As a player I want time to trickle down instead of being infinite to make the game more challenging.
 4. As a player I want the score to include the number of flips rather than time elapsed, so that I can try to beat the game in less flips.
+Time based score is irrelevant since anyone can just click infinetely to reveal all cards and match them.
+In that case the game becomes a speed rather than memory game.

 **In order to achieve the above fun and aesthetically pleasing game I did the following:**